JAlcocerT/JAlcocerT/content/blog/selfh-software-servers.md

 Ive recently heard that buying a NAS seems to make things much easier/better/faster than a MiniPC + Docker.

-Time to prove is not that right, specially with these PaaS Tools available.
+Time to prove that's not always true, especially with these [PaaS Tools](#paas-tools) available.

 **Intro**